neurodevs/.github/profile/README.md

 ## Background

 Many Neurodevs projects originated from work conducted under SBIR/STTR/TACFI grants.
 Most of these packages have been deployed on U.S. Air Force bases worldwide in initiatives supporting mindfulness training, sound experiences, and other wellness programs.
 I have never been directly affiliated with the USAF, instead working with a startup called [Lumena](https://lumenalabs.com/) for the past 5+ years.
-My aim remains advancing open-source solutions for neuroinformatics, focusing on individual empowerment and applications across diverse fields.
+My aim remains advancing open-source software for neuroinformatics.

 ## Contributing